lexi-lambda/lexi-lambda.github.io/_src/resume.md

 # Bio

 My name is Alexis King, and I write a lot of software.
-I live in Los Angeles, but I’m potentially willing relocate, depending on location.
+I live in Los Angeles, and I’d prefer local or remote work, but I’m potentially willing relocate, depending on the location.

-I’m interested in functional programming and programming language research, and I try to spend as much time as I can writing Haskell and Racket.
+I’m interested in functional programming, static types, and programming language research, and I try to spend as much time as I can writing Haskell and Racket.
 I mostly work on web applications and infrastructure, but I’m especially passionate about writing libraries and tooling.

 I write about some of the things I do [on this blog](/), and I sometimes tweet about them and other things [on Twitter][twitter].
 I work on a *lot* of open-source projects [on GitHub][github], and you can email me at [lexi.lambda@gmail.com][email].